Some posts contain compensated links. Please read this disclaimer for more info.

 Here are five suggestions on what to eat in Croatia, plus one specialty that everyone should try!

 Fresh Produce of All Kinds

-With such a warm and primarily dry climate, Croatia is perfectly situated to have high yields of fresh produce.
-It was early spring in Croatia and the lemons were in full bloom, figs were starting to mature, wild asparagus was sold along all the roads, and I’m sure with each season there is more and more to choose from.
+With such a warm and primarily dry climate, Croatia is ideally situated to have high yields of fresh produce.
+It was early spring in Croatia, and the lemons were in full bloom, figs were starting to mature, wild asparagus was sold along all the roads, and I’m sure with each season there is more and more to choose from.

 Straight from the Sea

 Alongside the produce, markets are the ubiquitous fish markets touting everything from halibut to snapper, squid, and octopus.
 One fish we saw everywhere were sardines.
 People were buying them fresh or salted.
 They were selling them right off the boat as well as out of the backs of their cars.
 Handfuls of them flashing in the sun put smiles on everyone’s faces.

 During our trip, we stayed primarily along the coast and had ample opportunity to try as many different seafood dishes as we could.
 From fresh sardines in oil as an appetizer to seafood pasta and risotto, not a meal passed without us delving into the fruits of the sea.
 It was fresh; it was delicious.